 If you prefer to use the CLI feature without installing VS Code, you can download it here.
 Note that this standalone feature only provides command-line functionality, it does not provide the full capabilities of the Sigasi VS Code extension.

-In order to use the Sigasi CLI feature standalone, you will need a license.
-The license can be configured by either:
+In order to use the Sigasi CLI feature standalone, you will need an Enterprise (CI) license.
+Note that the Enterprise license used by the Sigasi VS Code extension is not compatible with the standalone CLI.

 - A license file in your home directory, named